The answer is yes however opposite and same-sex couples have the choice of getting married or entering into a civil partnership.

 If you are entering a same-sex marriage or an opposite sex or same-sex civil partnership, it is important to check whether your union will be recognised if you intend to live abroad in the future.

-Divorce versus dissolution
+Divorce or dissolution

 That said marriage does come with historical, religious and gender connotations and even the recent changes to the details on the marriage certificate, remain unappealing for some whilst of fundamental importance to others.